theoreticalcereal/deconvolution-gpu/README.md

 Reads the deskewed `CH*.tif` files from `Top_shear/` and runs Richardson–Lucy GPU deconvolution via `pycudadecon`.
 Volumes are processed as full-Z XY tiles using Dask `map_overlap` with reflect-padded boundaries to suppress edge artifacts.
 Output files are named `DB2_<original_stem>.tif` and written to `<output_dir>/deconvolved/`.

 **PSF resolution always uses blind estimation.** The pipeline generates a theoretical Gibson-Lanni PSF from the optical parameters you supply, but uses it only as the starting guess for MATLAB `deconvblind`.
 It then estimates the PSF from the first TIFF by tiling it into XY chunks, running `deconvblind` on each tile, and merging the per-tile PSFs with SNR weighting.
-The merged blind PSF is saved as `estimated_psf.tif` alongside the input TIFFs and cached for reuse.
+The merged blind PSF is published as `<output_dir>/estimated_psf.tif` and cached for reuse.

 ---